EugenMayer/go-shell-cli-quickstarter/README.md

  - transferring files from and to remote server using scp [go-sshclient](https://github.com/EugenMayer/go-sshclient)
  - help you building in a CI or locally without any dependencies using the `makefile` and `Dockerfile`
  - Include IntelliJ run configuration to run/debug the tasks right away

+**Why not learning all the deeper concepts?**
+Because even using this top-level without deeper knowledge turns out to be better then every bash script counterpart.

+**You don't like golang**
+Still great, pick something else.
+That's not for you then.
+No no religious war - thanks.

 ## Test it